-The excess minerals in hard water cause your soap to perform worse.
+A common sign of hard water in your house is dirty dishes.
+The excess minerals in hard water cause your soap to perform poorly.
 More soap is required to get the dishes clean, and even then, they are left foggy or spotty.
 If you’re having a hard time getting your dishes to look truly clean, hard water could certainly be the culprit.

 Just as hard water decreases the performance of your dish soap, it does the same to your laundry detergent.
-Your clothes may not look as clean as they should after they’ve been washed.
-Another common sign of hard water is clothing whose colors are changing gradually as they are washed repeatedly.
+So, how do you know if you have hard water in your area?
+If your clothes don't look as clean as they should after they are washed, this may be a sign you have hard water in your local suburb or city.
+Another common sign of hard water is a loss of color in your clothing due to being washed.
 Dark clothes may fade and bright clothes may lose their splash of color.

 Issues with Plumbing

 Hard water often makes your plumbing work harder than usual to get the job done.
-Pipes can experience backups after carrying hard water for a long time.
-Your water heater can be bogged down by the constant flow of hard water through it, causing it to work less efficiently.
+An ordinary sign of hard water in your house includes clogged pipes.
+In addition, your water heater can be bogged down by the constant flow of hard water through it, causing it to work less efficiently.
 On top of this, the composition of hard water will eventually make its mark on your plumbing fixtures.
-You will notice spots and stains (called “scale”) in your bathtub and sinks and on your shower head.
-This is the result of mineral buildup from hard water.
+The spots and stains that form in your bathtub and sinks from excess minerals are a clear sign of hard water in your home.

 How to fix it

 Fortunately, fixing your hard water problem is not very difficult.
 Though there are quick fixes, such as using vinegar to clean appliances or plumbing fixtures, these all require regular maintenance.
-The best route to go for a long-term solution is to install a water softener.
+The best way to eliminate the signs of hard water is to install a water softener.
 Water softeners essentially remove the problem-causing minerals from your water before they enter your home’s plumbing.
 Many water softeners do this by exchanging salt for calcium and magnesium, while some use other methods.